kitschpatrol/tldraw-cli/readme.md

 <!-- description -->

-**A CLI tool for exporting tldraw sketch URLs and local .tldr files to SVG or PNG images.**
+**A CLI tool for exporting tldraw sketch URLs and local .tldr files to a variety of image formats.**

 <!-- /description -->